 1. Wash Your Hands

-While caring for any sick person, wear gloves and wash your hands after every interaction.
-Bathe more frequently as well.
+While caring for any sick person, wear gloves and wash your hands after every

 It’s important to wash your hands regularly with water and soap to avoid transferring the bacteria which cause cholera to your mouth through them.
 Make sure you wash your hands before preparing food, after using the toilet, after cleaning your baby’s bottom, and before feeding children or eating.
 Just simple but frequent washing with soap and water can be even more effective than other means like using sanitizers.